 Media, Entertainment, and Communications

-- Musicland Holding Corporation – Represented entertainment retailer in its chapter 11 bankruptcy cases.
+- Musicland Holding Corporation – Represent entertainment retailer in its chapter 11 bankruptcy cases.

-- Source Interlink Companies – Represented leading publisher and wholesaler of magazines and home entertainment products, including CDs and DVDs, in its balance-sheet restructuring and prepackaged chapter 11 bankruptcy cases.
+- Source Interlink Companies – Represent leading publisher and wholesaler of magazines and home entertainment products, including CDs and DVDs, in its balance-sheet restructuring and prepackaged chapter 11 bankruptcy cases.

-- Regent Communications – Represented private equity client as plan sponsor in pre-arranged chapter 11 bankruptcy cases of Regent Communications, and its affiliates, owner and operator of radio stations in mid-sized markets across the United States.
+- Regent Communications – Represent private equity client as plan sponsor in pre-arranged chapter 11 bankruptcy cases of Regent Communications, owner and operator of radio stations in mid-sized markets across the United States.

-- Sea Containers – Represented the Sea Containers group, a leading London-based marine container leasing company, in its chapter 11 bankruptcy cases and global restructuring.
+- Sea Containers – Represent the Sea Containers group, a leading London-based marine container leasing company, in its chapter 11 bankruptcy cases and global restructuring.
 The Sea Containers case involved confirmation of a chapter 11 plan, along with reorganization plans in multiple non-U.S. jurisdictions, including Bermuda.